Skip to main content

 • Footer Layout

-This could happen when custom HTML or custom CSS code has been used in those template parts.
+This could happen when custom HTML or CSS code is used in those template parts.
 However, there are syntax errors.

 Since editing those template parts is no longer possible, you can try to rebuild them from scratch using an unassigned template.